Choose the health content that’s right for you, and get it delivered right in your inbox.

 Women Caring for Women

-AdventHealth Digestive Health & Surgical Institute recognizes that some women are more comfortable talking to a female provider, especially when discussing topics they may find embarrassing like bloating or bowl movements.
+AdventHealth Digestive Health and Surgical Institute recognizes that some women are more comfortable talking to a female provider, especially when discussing topics they may find embarrassing like bloating or bowl movements.
 As a result, specialized, female gastroenterology providers are available to help care for IBS patients.

 To schedule an appointment or refer an IBS patient to the AdventHealth Digestive Health and Surgical Institute.

-Nicole Isabel Gomez Dorati, MD, is a board-certified gastroenterologist with AdventHealth Digestive Health & Surgical Institute.
+Nicole Isabel Gomez Dorati, MD, is a board-certified gastroenterologist with AdventHealth Digestive Health and Surgical Institute.
 She earned her medical degree from the University of Panama in the Republic of Panama, and completed her internal medicine residency and gastroenterology fellowship at Metropolitan Hospital, New York Medical College.
 Fluent in English and Spanish, her experience as a primary care physician in diverse patient populations and backgrounds inspired her commitment to whole-person care — mind, body and spirit.

-Fluent in English and Spanish, Melissa Belardo, APRN, is an advanced practice registered nurse and medical educator at AdventHealth Digestive Health & Surgical Institute.
+Fluent in English and Spanish, Melissa Belardo, APRN, is an advanced practice registered nurse and medical educator at AdventHealth Digestive Health and Surgical Institute.
 She received her Master of Science in Nursing from Georgetown University in Washington, DC, and is certified by the American Nurses Credentialing Center.
 Melissa specializes in patient education, preventive health care and chronic illness management.
 She practices a holistic model of care and approaches each patient by considering their physical, emotional and spiritual needs.